Ibn Jubayr: Early life

-Ibn Jubayr was born in 1145 AD in Valencia, Spain, to an Arab family of the Kinanah tribe.
+Ibn Jubayr was born in 1145 in Valencia, Spain, to an Arab family of the Kinanah tribe.
 He was a descendant of 'Abdal-Salam ibn Jabayr, who, in 740 AD, had accompanied an army sent by the caliph of Damascus to put down a Berber uprising in his Spanish provinces.
 Ibn Jubayr studied in the town of Xàtiva, where his father worked as a civil servant.
 He later became secretary to the Almohad governor of Granada.

 Ibn Jubayr does not explain the reason for his travels.
 It has been suggested that as secretary for the ruler of Granada in 1182, he was threatened into drinking seven cups of wine.
 Seized by remorse, the ruler then filled seven cups of gold Dinara, which he gave him.
 To expiate his godless act, although it had been forced upon him, Ibn Jubayr decided to perform the duty of Hajj to Mecca.
 Robert Irwin has recently argued that dubious provenance aside, this seems an unlikely explanation, as Hajj was rarely penitential.

 He left Granada on 3 February 1183 accompanied by a physician from the city.